wp-plugins/ie-check/readme.txt

 == Installation ==

-Upload the IE plugin to your blog, Activate it, the add the following code to your template:
+Upload the IE Check plugin to your blog, Activate it, the add the following code to your template:

 `<?php if (function_exists("ie_check")) { ie_check(); } ?>`